 When processing applications for the CCWP, Medicaid Eligibility must verify the applicant's income, the wages that the applicant earns and other resources (bank statement, insurance, etc.).
 When processing applications for institutional care, Medicaid Eligibility must also perform a five-year "look back" to determine if the applicant has made any transfers of assets within the previous 60 months that, if the transfers had not been made, would have prevented the individual for financially qualifying for Medicaid.
-If the individual has made transfers, Medicaid Eligibility must determine if the transfers can be excused.
-If they cannot be excused, Medicaid Eligibility must calculate a penalty to be assessed before the individual may qualify for Medicaid.
+If the individual has made transfers, Medicaid Eligibility must calculate a penalty to be assessed before the individual may qualify for Medicaid.